 B.A.
 GEOGRAPHY (WITH DISTINCTION), UC BERKELEY, 2010

-I am a Ph.D. candidate researching the politics of climate crisis and labor movements in California, with a focus on construction and care labor.
-My research is supported by the National Science Foundation Graduate Research Fellowship, a Designated Emphasis in Gender, Women & Sexuality, the Latinx & The Environment Intiative, and the Berkeley Fellowship for Graduate Study.
+I am a Ph.D. candidate researching the politics of climate crisis, care and construction labor in California, particularly among Latinx communities in the San Joaquin Valley.
+My research has been supported by the National Science Foundation Graduate Research Fellowship, the journal Human Geography, a Designated Emphasis in Gender, Women & Sexuality, the Latinx & The Environment Intiative, and the Berkeley Fellowship for Graduate Study.

 For my doctoral work, I study principally with Professors Sharad Chari, Nathan Sayre, Jake Kosek, and Leslie Salzinger.
-My earlier spell at Berkeley was dedicated to training in Gillian Hart's internationalist critical geography, Dick Norgaard's ecological economics, and a turn through Kurt Cuffey's geomorphology.
+My earlier spell at Berkeley involved training with Gillian Hart, Dick Norgaard, and Kurt Cuffey.
 Any students considering the department: please feel free to reach out.

-Before starting my doctoral research, I founded and directed the climate change communication non-profit Float Map, worked at Navigant as a clean energy economics and policy consultant for public agencies and utilities, carried out ethnographic fieldwork on rural movements against wind power in northeastern Brazil, and toured as a working musician in pop and ambient groups.
+Before starting my doctoral research, I founded and directed the climate change communication non-profit Float Map, worked at Navigant as a clean energy economics and policy consultant for public agencies and utilities, conducted ethnographic fieldwork with rural movements against wind power in northeastern Brazil, and toured as a working musician in pop and ambient groups.

 Lecturer, Geography N4 (World Peoples & Cultural Environments), UC Berkeley, Summer 2021

 Mentor, Latinxs & The Environment Initiative, UC Berkeley, 2020 - 2021